dibalokechanda/dibalokechanda.github.io/_tabs/about.md

 ## About This Blog:

-This is a kind of repository of the concepts I learned during my PhD.
+This is a kind of repository of the concepts I learned.
 I rely mostly on visual intuitions without going too much into rigorous mathematics.
 The structure of the blog website:

 - [ABOUT](https://dibalokechanda.github.io/about/): You are here.
 - [ARCHIVES](https://dibalokechanda.github.io/archives/): Published blogs chronologically sorted according to date.